singhneetush/tribute-page/README.md

 # tribute-page
-//int the raw form right now
+//it's in the raw form right now